 - Wipes: We went through more than 1,500 for each baby during the first 9 months.
 Don’t be afraid to stock up.
 We had good luck with Pampers, Huggies, Amazon brand, and Kirkland.

 Pro tip: Stock up on wipes, too (when they go on sale!!).

 Bonus pro tip: Take all the diapers you can from the hospital.
 You are already paying for them, you might as well bring them home!

-A wise mother (mine, to be exact) told me that every new parent makes the mistake of buying the cheapest diapers once.
-But it is a mistake they only make once.
-It’s painful to have to throw away or give away diapers because your baby got diaper rash from them or had blowout after blowout.
+A wise mother (mine, to be exact) told me every new parent makes the mistake of buying the cheapest diapers.
+But it's a mistake they only make once.
+It’s painful to have to throw away or donate diapers because your baby got diaper rash from them or had endless blowouts.
 But that’s how you learn.

 A brief review of some brands we tried:

 - Huggies Snug & Dry – We mostly used these in the hospital when the girls were born.
 They worked well when the girls were really young, but we’ve had issues with blowouts when we used them more recently.

 - Pamper’s Swaddlers – I consider these the best your money can buy, but they might be a little overkill.

 - Pamper’s Baby Dry – We used these for a long time as they are much cheaper than Swaddlers.
 We never had any issues with them.
 They do not have the wet stripe like the Swaddlers, but we never missed it because we change the girls’ diapers regularly.

 - Target Up & Up – Our new “go-to” for diapers.
 Cheap and effective.
 We've never had issues with blowouts or diaper rash.